scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

     |           |
     +-----------+
 ~~~
-{: #figure-15 title="Peer entry information, in the direction of beaconing"}
+{: #figure-15 title="Peer entry information, in the direction of beaconing.
+PE denotes a peer entry, ASE an AS entry, HF an hop field."}

 #### Hop Field {#hopfield}